-An opportunity for people who have experienced homelessness and crisis to get back into work.
-With paid positions in our café we focus on improving well-being, building self-esteem and developing employability skills.
-Kitchen Trainees gain a Level 2 Food Safety Award, and we tailor the programme to each individual’s specific needs.
+Our ‘Supported Employment Programme’ is an opportunity for people who have experienced homelessness and crisis to get back into work.
+With paid positions in our café, we focus on improving well-being, building self-esteem and developing employability skills.
+Trainees gain a Level 2 Food Safety Award, and we tailor the programme to each individual’s specific needs.
 We seek to find the trainees further paid work and training at the end of their placement.

-Find out More - The programme is temporarily paused, but please register your interest by emailing [email protected]
+Find out More - The programme has been paused temporarily during the pandemic but we are inviting people now to register their interest by emailing at [email protected]

 This year, the CARIS winter night shelter will not be operating.

-We (Margins) are referral partner to some shelters that will operate.
+We (Margins) are referral partners to some shelters that will operate.
 We can also signpost where needed.
-Please call or email us for details but please be advised that shelters may have reached capacity and that there can be a waiting time.
+Please call or email us for more information on this.

 Here some links to shelters that are operating this winter:

 Book Our Catering

 We also provide high quality inhouse and external catering from our Margins catering team to hires of Union Chapel spaces.